 Our characterizations in Theorems 1 and 2 use three simple axioms.
 As such, the resulting matchings can fail to be Pareto efficient in some applications.
 This failure has to do with rather mechanical and inflexible assignment of agents to categories as presented by Example 2.
 This can be mitigated by filling reserves in a "smart" way.
 The class of smart reserve matching algorithms in Section 4.2 does precisely this and through maximal utilization of reserves always generates a Pareto efficient matching.
 The smart reserve matching algorithm is a generalization of the horizontal envelope algorithm introduced by Sönmez and Yenmez (2020) under exclusively "minimum guarantee" type reserves.
-Moreover, for n = 0 the smart reserve matching algorithm.
+Moreover, for n=0 the smart reserve matching algorithm becomes equivalent to the horizontal envelope algorithm.